-The PAM4 PPG/ED Based System area provides the icon of the application that operates in a module configuration based on the MU196020A PAM4 PPG and the MU196040B PAM4 ED.
-The Standard BERT for PAM4 can be started by touching the icon.
+The PAM4 PPG/ED Based System area provides the icons of the applications that operate with the following module configuration.

+- One is the icon of the application that operates in a module configuration based on the MU196020A PAM4 PPG and the MU196040B PAM4 ED.
+The Standard BERT for PAM4 can be started as an application. - The other is the icon of the application that operates in a module configuration based on the MU196020A PAM4 PPG and the MU195040A SI ED.
+The Standard BERT for SI and PAM4 can be started as an application.